 To help provide this information, the ASPS is planning to hold Breast Cancer Reconstruction Awareness Day USA on Oct.
 17, 2012 in New Orleans.

-About 75% of women who have mastectomy to treat breast cancer go on to have one or both breasts reconstructed.
+Most women who have mastectomy to treat breast cancer go on to have one or both breasts reconstructed.
 There are many ways to reconstruct a breast.
 Tissue from the back, belly, buttocks, or thighs can be used to create a new breast.
 Saline or silicone gel implants are probably the most common choice.

 The ASPS survey was answered online by 1,204 women in the United States.